evstar3/hypergol/README.md

-# Hypergol
+# HyperGoL
 Author: Evan Day

 ## Overview

-**Hypergol** is a cellular automata simulator for non-Euclidean hyperbolic regular tilings.
+**HyperGoL** is a cellular automata simulator for non-Euclidean hyperbolic regular tilings.

 ## Building

-Hypergol's required libraries can be found in `requirements.txt`.
+HyperGoL's required libraries can be found in `requirements.txt`.
 To easily install these into a Python virtual environment, run the following commands.

 ```sh
 python3 -m venv .venv